AI, progress & app workflow

 The short version

-"What AI-supported focus cues can add to a face yoga workflow" is a planning question, not an appearance promise.
-For AI-supported focus cues can add face yoga workflow, the reader wants to pick a focus area before opening a full library in a progress-photo check where lighting and expression may be changing the story.
-For AI-supported focus cues can add face yoga workflow, Orena can help with optional photo check-ins.
-For AI-supported focus cues can add face yoga workflow, it should not attack another app to make Orena look better.
-Use AI-supported focus cues can add face yoga workflow to choose one low-pressure action; the guide carries the workflow.
+"Workflow value: AI supported focus cues" is a planning question, not an appearance promise.
+For workflow value: AI supported focus cues, the reader wants to pick a focus area before opening a full library in a progress-photo check where lighting and expression may be changing the story.
+For workflow value: AI supported focus cues, Orena can help with optional photo check-ins.
+For workflow value: AI supported focus cues, it should not attack another app to make Orena look better.
+Use workflow value: AI supported focus cues to choose one low-pressure action; the guide carries the workflow.

 Editorial guide